Select Page

 Chip-chips and chuck-chucks may last for a few minutes and are sounds they make continuously.
 Trills, however, are brief vocalizations.

 Chipmunks seem to believe that the benefits of warning other chipmunks outweigh the risks involved.
 It has been noted that chipmunks may trill more often and loudly when passing through a territory closer to their family members’ burrows.
-Even though they are solitary creatures, they care for their relatives.

 Territorial Claims